 Steve A. Johnson, Ph.D.

-Dr. Steve Johnson, Assistant Professor of Urban Wildlife Ecology, holds a 60% teaching and 40% extension position in the Department of Wildlife Ecology and Conservation.
-Before joining the University of Florida, Steve Johnson worked as the State Sea Turtle Program Coordinator in North Carolina, and as a research wildlife biologist with the US Geological Survey (USGS).
+Dr. Steve Johnson is a tenured faculty member in the Department of Wildlife Ecology and Conservation.
+Before joining the University of Florida, he worked as the State Sea Turtle Program Coordinator in North Carolina, and as a research wildlife biologist with the US Geological Survey (USGS).
 At the USGS, he coordinated efforts for the national Amphibian Research and Monitoring Initiative (ARMI) in the southeastern United States.
 Dr. Johnson's area of expertise is natural history and conservation of amphibians and reptiles, and he has worked extensively with imperiled species.
-His current extension and research programs emphasize invasive wildlife biology, urban wildlife education, and prescribed fire effects on wildlife.
-He is an associate editor for the journal Herpetological Review and member of several professional societies, including the Society for Conservation Biology, Herpetologists League, and The Wildlife Society.
+He is a member of several professional societies, including the Society for Conservation Biology, Herpetologists League, and The Wildlife Society.

 Education